TL;DR

 Kafka has already proven what’s possible: high-throughput, fault-tolerant, real-time data at scale.

-The next evolution isn’t technical — it’s experiential.
+The next evolution isn’t technical, it’s experiential.

+It’s about moving from infrastructure you operate to a Streaming Platform you create on.
 It’s about making streaming as natural as developing an API, as observable as a dashboard, as integrated as the cloud you already own.

 That’s the promise of Condense: